 The research gave me a clear brief: build something persistent, progress-aware, and sequenced around the milestones that actually drive activation.
 The design challenge was figuring out how to present 7 distinct setup steps without overwhelming users or cluttering the interface.

-I explored two primary directions before landing on the final approach:
+I explored three primary directions before landing on the final approach:

 Floating widget / modal